Madonna of the Pinks

 The Madonna of the Pinks (c.
 1505 – 1506, La Madonna dei garofani) is an early devotional painting usually attributed to Italian Renaissance master Raphael.
-It is painted in oils on yew [Taxus baccata] wood, a first for a Raphael or any currently known Italian Renaissance painting, and now hangs in the National Gallery, London.
+It is painted in oils on yew [Taxus baccata] wood, a first for a Raphael or any currently known Italian Renaissance painting, and now hangs in the National Gallery in London.

 Subject matter

-The painting depicts a youthful Virgin Mary handing the Christ child carnations symbolising his future fate.
+The painting depicts a youthful Virgin Mary handing the Christ Child carnations symbolising his future fate.
 (The Italian title, La Madonna dei garofani actually means The Madonna of the Carnation.)
 These flowers, whose botanical name is dianthus (Greek for ‘flower of God’), are a premonition of Christ's Passion – according to Christian legend the flower first appeared when the Virgin wept at the Crucifixion.
 The event takes place in a well-lit noble setting influenced by the Benois Madonna by Leonardo da Vinci.
 A grand room, probably in a castle, opens to an alcoven with a column and the tower of a small fortification outside.
 While Leonardo made this very clear through two well-lit steps in the distance, in the London painting the grandeur is lost in darkness, leading many viewers to presume a tiny little window high above the child's head with a micro-column, both architectural elements not in existence around 1505.
 The colour scheme of blues and greens that link the Virgin with the landscape is Raphael's own.
 Through the arched window, we see a mountaintop with a ruin, possibly alluding to the Fortezza Albornoz to the west of the Palazzo Ducale in Urbino which was reduced by French soldiers in 1789 but was very much in use at the time the painting was created.